movementlabsxyz/MIP/MIP/mip-58/README.md

      - Take over the refund keys.
      - Exploit both directions of the bridge (e.g., \$L1MOVE→\$L2MOVE and \$L2MOVE→\$L1MOVE) repeatedly, draining funds.
 5. **Maintenance burden**
-   - The current audit is outdated and does not reflect the significant changes made since.
    - The current design requires a complete UI/UX overhaul, adding complexity and delay.
 6. **Unnecessary complexity**
    - HTLC-based bridges are largely abandoned in favor of simpler, more effective designs.